 "Why can't we just have a normal dinner?"
-I sighed, as we knelt at a mini-stove on the side of the kitchen.
+I sighed, as we knelt at a mini-stove on one side of the kitchen.

 To his credit, it hadn't been that bad.
-He was polite—not demanding and eccentric as I expected him to be—and somehow he managed to convinced the chef to lend us a small stove.
+He'd been polite—not demanding and eccentric as I'd expected him to be—and somehow he'd managed to convince the chef to lend us a small stove.
 I suspected there was some under-the-table money involved, but I didn't ask.

-"When you've lived as long as I have, you'll realize how extremely boring normal is," he flipped the egg expertly in the pan, "Besides, what is there for me to do in a normal dinner?
-I suppose I could lick you while you eat," he said thoughtfully, a teasing twinkle in his eyes.
+"When you've lived as long as I have, you'll realise how extremely boring normal is," he flipped the egg expertly in the pan, "Besides, what is there for me to do at a normal dinner?
+I suppose I could taste you…" His eyes twinkled teasingly, having dropped to my jugular but his tone clearly implied something else.

-"Don't be vulgar," I mimicked his earlier words, my face turning beet red.
+"Don't be vulgar," I mimicked his earlier words, my face turning scarlet.

 "Anything for you, sweetheart."

-I turned redder, if it was possible, and he laughed.
+I turned redder, if that was possible, and he laughed.

-"I don't even need my power.
-You're so easy to read."
+"I don't need my gift after all.
+You're easy to read."

-"I'm a mind-reader," he said, widening his eyes and trying, and failing, to look spooky.
+"I'm a mind-reader," he said, widening his eyes and trying, but failing, to look spooky.

-"Why do y'all have to be so damn hard?"
-I said, disgruntled, as I tried to pull back my aching palm.
+"Why do you have to be so damn hard?"
+I asked, disgruntled as I tried to pull back my aching palm.

 He caught it in both of his, letting his cool skin sooth my bruised one.

 A thoughtful expression flitted across his face, but a question bubbled out of my mouth before he could speak, "So.
 Mind-reading?"